rbdannenberg/soundcool/react-express-dashbord/readme.md

   - Go back to the root folder (react-express-dashboard)
   - run `npm i`
   - run `npm start`
+  - Go to http://localhost:5000 to see the project!
 - **Step 3**: Configure the MySQL database.
 (If you are familiar with MySQL, feel free to use your own tool.)
   - Download MySQL community server from www.mysql.com and install.